 Taking care of your child’s smile is an important part of taking care of their overall health.
 You would never dream of neglecting regular routine health visits, but somehow, dental visits are easily disregarded for younger children.

 Children should get routine dental checkups from the time those first teeth start to emerge, but why is pediatric dental care so important?
-Take a look at some of the biggest reasons pediatric dental care is important for your child.
+Take a look at some of the biggest reasons for seeing a pediatric dentist in Mountain View is so important.

 Children Get Screened for Oral Health Concerns